V-R-7/Shell-scripting-notes/variables/variables-bash.md

 ## Declare a variable

-Let's review some things to remember about variables before declare them.
+Let's review some things to remember about variables before declaring them.

-- A variable is case sensitive.
+- A variable is case-sensitive.

-  Which implies that tempvar and TempVar will be considered different variables.
+  for eg: it implies that tempvar and TempVar will be considered different variables.
 - Variable names can have letters, numbers, underscores, and digits.
 - Try to use relevant and meaningful names for your variables.
-- Whenever creating a variable or modify its value, the $ symbol is not necessary, just the actual name of the variable is enough.
+- Whenever creating a variable or modifying its value, the $ symbol is not necessary, just the actual name of the variable is enough.

 - Avoid using names such as reserved bash keywords.
 - Between the variable name and value, there should not be a space.